pacocoursey/next-themes/README.md

 - `theme`: Active theme name
 - `setTheme(name)`: Function to update the theme
 - `forcedTheme`: Forced page theme or falsy.
 If `forcedTheme` is set, you should disable any theme switching UI
+- `resolvedTheme`: Returns the effective theme color of the page.
-- `resolvedTheme`: If `enableSystem` is true and the active theme is "system", this returns whether the system preference resolved to "dark" or "light".
-Otherwise, identical to `theme`
+  If `enableSystem` is true and the active theme is "system", this returns whether the system preference resolved to "dark" or "light".
-- `systemTheme`: If `enableSystem` is true, represents the System theme preference ("dark" or "light"), regardless what the active theme is
+  In case a theme is forced (the `forcedTheme` attribute is set on the theme-provider) the forced-theme is returned.
+Otherwise identitcal to `theme`- `systemTheme`: If `enableSystem` is true, represents the System theme preference ("dark" or "light"), regardless what the active theme is
 - `themes`: The list of themes passed to `ThemeProvider` (with "system" appended, if `enableSystem` is true)

 Not too bad, right?
 Let's see how to use these properties with examples: